.st0{fill:#FFFFFF;}

 497

 The average CR score ended up dropping and math went up so that in 2005 Math hit an all-time high of 520, and by 2016, CR hit a low of 494.
-With all this variability in scores, how is a high school student supposed to know what a good SAT score is?

 The problem is that this question isn’t so simple, which is why we need to look at as much data as we can.